What is a Community Group?

 Although every group will look different, these four elements are essential to every group:

-- Relationship: Every group takes time to share life together and support one another.
+- Hospitality: Every group takes time to share life together and support one another.

 - Bible: Every group regularly engages in conversation about the Bible.